gbroder24/django-the-failte-bistro/TESTING.md

 **Open Issues**

 The one open issue is a user can reset their password if they forget it so that they can regain access to there account.
-Due to time constraints this issue is to stay open and hopefully closed in the future as it will add to my knowledge base.
+This issue is to stay open and hopefully closed in the future as it will add to my knowledge base.

 ## Unfixed Bugs